Towards Multimodal Graph Large Language Model: Towards a unified view of multi-modal graph data, task, and model

-\remark{\textbf{(Modular Characteristics)} For building a \textit{native \modelsnosp}, the transformation function $\mathcal{T}$ might ideally be an identity mapping, \ie, the input multi-modal graph is directly fed into the primitive \model without any information loss.
-To achieve this ambitious goal, we might have to pretrain the model on extremely large multi-modal graphs,\eg, the entire internet, so that sufficient pairwise data across modalities could directly empower the model with comprehensive knowledge of various modalities and graph structures.
+\remark{\textbf{(Modular characteristics)} For building a \textit{native \modelsnosp}, the transformation function $\mathcal{T}$ might ideally be an identity mapping, i.e., the input multi-modal graph is directly fed into the primitive \model without any information loss.
+To achieve this ambitious goal, we might have to pretrain the model on extremely large multi-modal graphs, e.g., the entire internet, so that sufficient pairwise data across modalities could directly empower the model with comprehensive knowledge of various modalities and graph structures.
 However, this monolithic approach might be impractical in the near future due to the considerable computational expenses and data acquisition challenges.
 One possible solution to circumvent this limitation might be building a \textit{modular multi-modal graph LLM}, which integrates various parameterized modules designed for specific functions to understand as well as generate both the structures and multi-modal information within multi-modal graphs.
-This modularity could allow for more efficient training and flexible adaptation to diverse multi-modal graph tasks.}
+This modularity could allow for more efficient training and flexible adaptation to diverse multi-modal graph tasks.} It is important, however, to distinguish this from a generic Omni-MLLM with a graph \textit{plugin}, as an ideal modular MG-LLM would still feature deeply co-designed components.

-\section{Towards Multi-modal Graph Large Language Models}
+\section{Towards multi-modal graph large language models}

 In this section, we will delve into the essential characteristics that a multi-modal graph large language model should possess, the core challenges in achieving these characteristics, current relevant approaches, and potential future research directions.
 The key characteristics are illustrated in Figure~\ref{fig:characteristic}.